kgrid-objects/opioid-collection/README.md

 ### Knowledge Object Collection

 #### Opioid Use Detector
-This knowledge object scans a medication regimen for the presence of an opioid.
-This object has many potential uses, including one use as a filtering/screening mechanism when applied in the context of messaging and health information exchange at Transitions of Care.
+This KO scans a patient's medication regimen, which is presented to the KO as a list of RxNorm Semantic Clinical Drug codes, for the presence of an opioid prescription.
+This KO has many potential uses, including one use as a filtering or screening mechanism when applied in the context of health information exchange.

 * [Knowledge Object](./99999-10101)
 * [API Documentation](https://kgrid-demos.github.io/swaggerui/?url=https://kgrid.org/mopen-opioid-collection/99999-10101/v0.0.1/model/service/servicedescriptor.yaml)